Skip to Content

 Founded in the 1700s as El Pueblo de San José de Guadalupe, it was the first civilian Spanish colony of Nueva California.
 Now, San Jose is not only the largest city in the greater San Francisco Bay Area, it’s also the largest in Northern California!
 Let’s check out things to do in San Jose with kids!

-1. Visit Three Parks in One Stop
+Visit Three Different Parks in One Stop

 Fun Things to do with kids in San Jose - Happy Hollow